vacp2p/rfc-index/nomos/data-availability-layer.md

 - AppID: The application identification for the specific application(zone) for the data chunk
 - Index: A number for a particular sequence or position of the data chunk within the context of its AppID

-#### Metadata

-Block producers receive certificates (VID) from Zones with metdata, `AppId` and `Index`.
+Block producers receive certificates from zones along with metadata, `AppId` and `Index`.
-The metadat values are also stored in the blockchain
+The metadata values are also stored in the block.

 ### Data Availability Core API